BSE on MoS2: solvers

 We now generate the input file needed to build the BSE kernel.
 This is done using the yambo executable with the following command-line instruction:

-With these options we generate an input file where for a Bethe-Salpeter optics calculation (-o b), using the RPA screening from a plasmon-pole calculation (-X p) and using the Hartree-Screened exchange kernel (-k sex).
+With these options we generate an input file for a Bethe-Salpeter optics calculation (-o b), using the RPA screening from a plasmon-pole calculation (-X p) and using the Hartree-Screened exchange kernel (-k sex).
 We also add a truncation of the Coulomb potential which is useful for 2D systems (-r).
-In addition, we want to set up explicitly the parameters for parallel runs and for the inclusion of quasiparticle energies (separately, they are turned on with -V qp and -V par, but here we turn everything on with -V all).
+In addition, we want to set up explicitly the parameters for parallel runs, so we use -V par.

-Let us quickly recall the other parameters below.
+Let us quickly review and set the relevant parameters for our case.

 Runlevels